 - Spend over $5 billion on fossil fuel-derived lawn fertilizers;

-- Use more than 2.5 trillion gallons of water to irrigate lawns.
+- Use more than 2.5 trillion gallons of water to irrigate lawns; and

-Another cost – our valuable time!
-The average American homeowner spends about 40 hours, or one work week, per year mowing the lawn.
+- Spend an average of 40 hours, or one work week, per year mowing the lawn.

 Reduce the impacts of a lawn on the environment and on your bank account by choosing the right turf grass varieties and by following Rutgers guidelines for proper lawn care and maintenance.
 Here are a few general tips: